I received an email with a question about how some auctioneers

 The point you bring up is one that I've heard other auctioneers

 talk about on many occassions.
-I'll provide
+I'll provide the two sides of this

 subject as I've heard them rationalized.